Brewers vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Brewers have a record of 2-4.
+- In six games as the underdog over the last 10 matchups, the Brewers have posted a mark of 2-4.

-- In their previous 10 games with a total, the Brewers and their opponents have combined to exceed the over/under on two occasions.
+- The last 10 Brewers games have not had a spread set by oddsmakers.

 Brewers Betting Records & Stats